 How to Comfort a Grieving Friend

 A close friend is grieving the loss of a parent, which I’ve never experienced.
-I want to reach out and show my support, but every time I go to say something, I panic and do nothing.
+I want to reach out and show my support, but every time I go to say something, I panic and say nothing.
+But then I panic they think I don’t care about what they’re going through.
 What should I say?

 Grief is a heavy thing.
 It can make people sad, angry, and exhausted.
-It can look alien to us from the outside, but in reality, grief is inherent to our beings.
+It can look alien from the outside, but, in reality, grief is inherent to our beings.
 It’s the body’s normal response to an extraordinary event.
 It’s our healing process.

 So if grief comes naturally to us all, why is it so hard to talk to someone struggling with it?
 I don’t have a great answer for that.
 In the same way that we can love someone without fully understanding them, grief is deeply personal.
 It will vary from town to town and friend to friend.
-Therefore, there’s no cure-all sentence for providing comfort.
-In fact, the entire process is guaranteed to be uncomfortable.
+Therefore, there’s no cure-all statement for providing comfort.

 That’s why when you meet grief, you must match it on its level–go personal.
-Admit you’re only human and may make mistakes but can act with good intentions.
-Reach out with whatever comes naturally to you.
-You can even start with what you wrote here.
-“I’m so sorry you’re suffering.
+Accept that you’re only human and may make mistakes, but you can act with good intentions.
+Reach out to your friend with whatever comes naturally to you.
+You can even start with what you wrote here: “I’m so sorry you’re suffering.
 As your friend, I wish I could make this go away.
 I know I can’t, but I’m here and I support you.”

 That’s the only way to slay the grief monster.
-Acknowledge the beast, and then attack it with personal support.
+Look that beast in the eye, then attack it with personal support.
 Too often our brain tricks us into thinking we’re just four to six words away from making grief disappear, but that’s a trap.
-Instead, meet your friend on the battlefield.
-Make it clear you’re there for the long haul.
+The glory is in the struggle.
+So go stand with your friend on the battlefield.
+Make it clear you’re in it for the long haul.
 Continue to show up.
-They’ll tell you what to do next.
+Follow their lead on what to do next.

-Right now, you’re not showing up, so despite your good intentions you might be increasing your friend’s suffering.
-It’s time to plainly name the thing so you can get back to the business of being a friend.
+I think that’s where you’re really feeling stuck, because right now, you’re not showing up.
+Despite your good intentions, you might be increasing your friend’s suffering.
+It’s time to plainly name the monster so you can get back to the business of being a friend.